jchu60/docs.archit.us/docs/index.md

 isRoot: true
 ---

-This site contains documentation on the architus bot and its companion web app.
+This site contains support documentation on the architus bot and its companion web app, including documentation about features, commands, and tutorials on common use cases.

 ## 🚀 Get Started